alphagov/pay-tech-docs/source/documentation/06-api-reference.md

 ## API rate limits

-There is a maximum rate limit for requests to the API from your service account.
-The limit is high and most services are unlikely ever to exceed it.

-If you do exceed the limit (that is, send a large number of requests in a short amount of time), you will receive P0900 errors.
-If this happens, you can attempt any rate-limited requests again after a second has passed.
+POST requests to the GOV.UK Pay API are rate-limited to 15 requests per second, for each government service.

+GET requests are also rate-limited, but at a very high level.
+In the future, we will publish an official rate limit for GET requests.

+If you exceed the rate limit, this will return HTTP status code "429" (Too many requests) and error code P0900.
+After a second, you'll be able to retry your attempt in a reasonable way.
+For example, using exponential backoff.

-Please contact us if you want to discuss the rate limiting applied to your service account.
+Please [contact us](https://docs.payments.service.gov.uk/support_contact_and_more_information/#support-contact-and-more-information) if you would like to discuss rate limiting applied to your service account, or give us feedback.